rototrash/siddharth-03s/README.md

 - 👀 I’m interested in graphics, computers, computers and computers
 - 🌱 I’m currently learning Python, C++ and OpenGL
 - 💞️ I’m looking to collaborate on nothing for now
-- 📫 How to reach me on Discord: rototrash#0300
+- 📫 Reach me on Discord: rototrash#0300
 - Recently switched to GNU/Linux, currently using Manjaro-KDE and ArcoLinuxB-i3 as my daily drivers.